miketout/VerusServicesSetup/TOR-Wallet.md

 ## Conclusion

 **Again, i cannot stress this enough.
 DO NOT TRUST THIS GUIDE ALONE to establish your privacy regarding VerusCoin connections.
 Read about TOR.** However, if you did follow the above steps correctly, all your VerusCoin related peer-to-peer traffic should now not only go through the tor network, but be properly untraceable.

+Probably, if privacy is a must-have for you, you may want to learn about [Tails OS](https://tails.boum.org/) if you haven't already.